matthew-brett/docosx/legacy_package_redux.rst

 OSX legacy packaging redux
 ##########################

-This is a summary of the information on older (buundle-type) OSX installers in the `software delivery legacy guide`_.
+This is a summary of the information on older (bundle-type) OSX installers in the `software delivery legacy guide`_.

 This redux might help reading the original document, because I found the